Building links is an important part of SEO (search engine optimization). Some of the links created are called Nofollow links.

 Nofollow tags were initially introduced in 2005 by Google.
 The goal was to help reduce webspam.
 Nofollow is a tag that can be added to links on a website.
 The tag lets Google (and other search engines) know that no link equity should be given to the pages linked to.

 Common uses for Nofollow tags are for user-generated content, such as forum links and blog comments.
-Today, social medial platforms, such as LinkedIn, Twitter, Facebook, and more, use the nofollow tags on links people put on their posts.
+Today, social media platforms, such as LinkedIn, Twitter, Facebook, and more, use the nofollow tags on links people put on their posts.

 The Appearance of NoFollow Tags